18F/health-tracking-course/collections/_admin/howto/careandfeeding.md

 Body of `overview.md`:
  * contains "includes" that pull from the `_includes` folder to build lesson lists and summaries on the page
- * has text on the page for each course overiew blurb
+ * has text on the page for each course overview blurb

 ### /collections/_pages/